-Vendor Email Compromise happens when a cybercriminal takes over a recognized vendor’s legitimate email account to fool an organization into making payment information changes that ultimately benefit the criminal.
+Vendor Email Compromise (also known as Vendor Impersonation Fraud) happens when a cybercriminal takes over a recognized vendor’s legitimate email account.
+This takeover fools an organization’s employees into making payment information changes that ultimately benefit the criminal.

 Fraudsters redirect money to bank accounts they control, convince targets to disclose sensitive information, and make them pay fake invoices.
 Once criminals take control of real accounts, it’s relatively easy to continue their illegal activities unabated.
 Supply chain partners are also at risk as these fraudulent emails can infiltrate entire industries.

-VEC attacks don’t require any more tradecraft to execute than standard BEC attacks, but they do require more time spent by the cybercriminal.
-With great patience comes great reward: successful VEC attacks can inflict widespread damage to a business, its partners, customers, and other key stakeholders.
+VEC attacks don’t require any more tradecraft to execute than standard BEC attacks, but they require the cybercrook to invest more time in its implementation.
+However, with great patience comes great reward: successful VEC attacks can inflict widespread damage to a business, its partners, customers, and other key stakeholders.

 How Vendor Email Compromise Works

 With VEC attacks, an attacker first steals the credentials of one or more employees.
-They then learn about the organization by reading inbound and outbound emails from the compromised accounts.
+Then they learn about the organization by reading emails from the compromised accounts.
 Thus, VECs have two phases: dormant and active.

-In the dormant phase, the attacker quietly steals credentials and then logs in from an innocuous location or IP address to set up mail forwarding rules.
-This phase is difficult to spot since there isn’t much suspicious activity to detect yet.
+In the dormant phase, the attacker quietly steals credentials and logs in from an innocuous location or IP address to set up mail forwarding rules.
+Unfortunately, this phase is difficult to spot since there isn’t much suspicious activity to detect yet.

 VEC In Action: The Lifecycle of a VEC Attack